Do Nurse Practitioners Wear White Coats

 Today, many healthcare professionals wear white coats as part of their professional attire.
 While some have opted for more contemporary styles such as lab coats or scrubs, many still prefer the traditional look of a long-sleeved white coat with buttons down its front.
 No matter how it is worn or what style it takes on, one thing is certain: The white coat continues to be an important symbol in medicine and an essential part of any health practitioner’s wardrobe.

-See also What Hand To Wear Golf Glove
+See also What To Wear To A Renaissance Festival

 Benefits of Wearing a White Coat